Moolaadé: Plot

 During the whipping, one of the four girls' mother steals her daughter from Collé's house and sends her to get her genitals cut, although the little girl screams and tries to resist.
 The girl dies as a result of the cutting and her mother regrets her previous support of the practice.
 The other mothers all see the tragedy happen and thus change their minds and begin opposing genital cutting.
 This persuades Collé to revoke the protection and return the children to their parents.

-From the men's point of view, the radio is a bad influence on the women because it teaches them things from the outside world, such as the idea of equality or how excision isn't truly necessary.
+From the men's point of view, the radio is a bad influence on the women because it teaches them things from the outside world, such as the idea of equality or how excision is not truly necessary.
 Therefore, the elders decide to burn the radios that they confiscated earlier.
 Although all the radios are supposed to be burned, some are hidden by the women of the village.
 The women are united because of the pain caused by the genital cutting.
 They are all mourning, they are all awakened, and when the elders return, they are greeted with shouts of, "No more genital cutting!".
 Collé demands that the women give up their knives, which she then carries to the elders, proclaiming that genital cutting is now a thing of the past.
 After her demonstration, Ibrahima stands up to his father, says he is not going to listen to him, and despite his threats to disown him (which is quite foolish seeing how Ibrahima is the family's breadwinner) announces that he is going to marry Amasatou because he is proud of her.
 The end of the movie is the smoke of the burning radios, which speaks both to speaking out and repression of speech.